Recipes in Article

-Fortunately, some producers don’t use this method of purification, and their powdered sugar is vegan-friendly.
+Fortunately, some producers don’t use this purification method, and their powdered sugar is vegan-friendly.

-Cane sugar is not usually purified with bone char, and producers will sometimes label their sugar as vegan friendly, or you can go online to their website, and it will usually give the information.
+Cane sugar is not usually purified with bone char, and producers sometimes label their sugar as vegan-friendly.
+You can go online to their website, which will usually give the information.

 Producers of vegan-friendly sugar usually have a wide variety of sugars to choose from, such as white granulated, caster, golden granulated, light brown, dark brown, and powdered sugar – the list is long, but beware that if powdered sugar is labeled Royal Icing Sugar it most likely will have powdered egg white added.

-If you would like to find out more about sugar for cake decorating, see my blog post “Difference Between Cane Sugar and Beet Sugar for Cake Decorating.”
+If you want to learn more about sugar for cake decorating, see my blog post “Difference Between Cane Sugar and Beet Sugar for Cake Decorating.”